Akuli/oomph/docs/union.md

 similarly to making `FooThing` and `BarThing` inherit from a base class `Thing` in a programming language that has inheritance.

+A `typedef` doesn't create a new type; it just gives a new name to an existing type.
+This concept is called type aliasing in some programming languages.

 If you want, you can also put the `typedef` before the classes (explained in detail [here](syntax.md#order-of-toplevel-declarations)):